CloudBytes-Academy/CloudBytes.dev/app/content/articles/0021-all-you-need-to-know-about-aws-lambda-python.md

 ### What happened here?
 This was an extremely simple example where a Lambda function was invoked by a Get request to API Gateway (the value of the second block in the diagram above) and returned a simple hello message.

-The workflow of how this worked is
+The workflow of how this worked is show below.